Frequently Asked Questions

 What do I do if I can't afford to pay the amount of child support ordered?

-If financial circumstances change, it is important to ask the other parent and the court to change child support.
+If your financial circumstances change, it is important to to take action quickly.
 You are legally responsible to pay the court-ordered child support until the order changes, and non-payment could result in thousands of dollars of arrears accruing against you!

 First, talk to the other parent about changing child support, even if only temporarily.
 If the other parent agrees, the two of you can sign a Stipulation & Order agreeing to the change.